American Thanksgiving Origins and Roots in the Old World

-As the leaves turn beautiful golden and fiery red hues, and the weather gets colder and people prepare for the oncoming winter in the Northern Hemisphere, Americans enjoy the annual celebration of Thanksgiving.
+As the leaves turn beautiful golden and fiery red hues, the weather gets colder, and people prepare for the oncoming winter in the Northern Hemisphere, Americans enjoy the annual celebration of Thanksgiving.
 It is a time to be with family and friends, to remember the history of the country’s founders hundreds of years ago, and to be grateful for all they have.
-In effect, it is a time to count blessings and enjoy the bounty of the year – with a very large focus on traditional foods such as roasted turkey and seasonal vegetables.
+In effect, it is a time to count blessings and enjoy the bounty of the year – with a large focus on traditional foods such as roasted turkey and seasonal vegetables.

 Now observed on the fourth Thursday in November annually, the history of Thanksgiving is taught to American children.
-For some families it is the biggest celebration of the year, and the start of the holiday season, including Christmas and the New Year .
+For some families it is the biggest celebration of the year and the start of the holiday season, including Christmas and the New Year .

-The Settlers on the Mayflower
+The Popular Tale of the Settlers on the Mayflower

 The small ship Mayflower departed from Plymouth, England in 1620 filled with religious separatists seeking a new home to practice their faith, as well as enterprising people looking to start a new life of land ownership and prosperity.
 After an arduous 66-day journey, they landed and established a village named Plymouth in Massachusetts.

-"The Landing of the Pilgrims" (1877) ( Public Domain )
+"The Landing of the Pilgrims" , Henry Bacon,1877 ( Public Domain )

 The North American winter was especially hard for the newcomers, and their harvests largely failed, resulting in half of the original 102 passengers dying of exposure, starvation, scurvy, and disease.

-The Native Americans are said to have surprised the Pilgrims by greeting them in English.
-A member of the tribe, Squanto, had been previously kidnapped by an Englishman and learned the language during his captivity.
-Squanto, a Wampanoag, and members of the Abenaki and Pawtuxet tribes assisted the Pilgrims in learning how to survive in the New World by cultivating indigenous plants, extracting sap from maple trees, catching fish and more.
+Then the story goes that Squanto, a Wampanoag, and members of the Abenaki and Pawtuxet tribes assisted the Pilgrims in learning how to survive in the New World by cultivating indigenous plants, extracting sap from maple trees, catching fish, and more.
 Alliances were forged between the Pilgrims and local tribes, creating a 50-year example of peace between colonists and Native Americans .

 "The First Thanksgiving at Plymouth" (1914). ( Public Domain )